vritant24/vritant24.github.io/README.md

 # **VRITANT BHARDWAJ**

-I am currently a Junior at Purdue University, majoring in Computer Science and focusing on the Software Engineering, Systems Programming, and Programming Languages tracks.
+I am currently a Senior at Purdue University, majoring in Computer Science with concentrations on Software Engineering and Programming Languages.
 Furthermore, I am pursuing a certificate in Entrepreneurship.

-I consider myself a design minded developer and like to work with practical applications.
-My philosophy is to make user experience and technical functionality to work hand in hand.
+In my three years in college, I have learnt that Computer Science as a whole is an immensely powerful field, with the capability of assisting all others.
+Bringing out the potential of Computer Science is what I strive to do, and teaching others the beauty of it is also a passion of mine.

 ---